harrisonhjones/RGBEffect/readme.md

 ### Interacting with Colors

 * setColor - used to associate a red, green, blue color to a specific color number
-* swapColors - used to swap two colors in the pallet
+* swapColors - used to swap two colors in the palette

 ### Other Functions